Measuring and curing reasoning rigidity: from decorative chain-of-thought to genuine faithfulness: Results

+The results (Table~\ref{tab:causal}) reveal two distinct patterns.
+For the three decorative models, \textbf{conflicting cues consistently produce the highest necessity} (28--35\%).
+When a review says ``terrible acting but beautiful story,'' these models must weigh competing signals---removing one changes the answer.
+This pattern holds across Claude (35\%), GPT-OSS (30\%), and DeepSeek (28\%).
+GPT-OSS additionally shows high necessity on sequential arithmetic (43\%), suggesting it genuinely chains through synthetic math even while shortcutting natural GSM8K.

+MiniMax shows a fundamentally different pattern: ${\geq}$66\% necessity on \emph{every} task, including single-cue sentiment (100\%).
+This model treats even trivial one-word reviews as requiring multi-step reasoning---consistent with its 0\% direct accuracy and its classification as a genuinely CoT-dependent model.

-\section{The models that refuse to explain}
+\subsection{The models that refuse to explain}

-Step-level evaluation requires multi-step reasoning to analyse.
-But not all models produce it.
-We discovered that models differ dramatically in what we term \emph{output rigidity}---the tendency to produce minimal reasoning regardless of instructions.
+Not all models produce multi-step reasoning.
+On the same medical questions, Claude Opus writes 11 diagnostic steps while GPT-OSS-120B outputs a single token: ``B.'' Both are correct, but only Claude's reasoning can be evaluated.
+We term this \emph{output rigidity}---the tendency to produce minimal reasoning regardless of instructions.